h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 # 0.7887694
 ```

 We actually lose performance by removing the weak learners!
+This demonstrates the power of stacking.